Actiel001/actiel001/README.md

 ## 🌱 I’m Currently Learning

 **Cloud Computing with AWS and Azure** (because the cloud is the future 🌥️), **Advanced React** (Hooks, Context API, and beyond-keeping it modern), and **Machine Learning with Python** (teaching machines to think 🤖).
-I'm interested in deep learning especially for image processing that's one of the reasons I like to learn machine learning with py, then I'm also interested in debbian well you know maybe it's including difficult
+I'm interested in deep learning especially for image processing that's one of the reasons I like to learn machine learning with py, then I'm also interested in debbian well you know maybe it's including difficult. well I hope I succeed because actually the time I have is very limited, but I like to learn new things to test my limits ha.ha.ha

-Translated with DeepL.com (free version)
+🐸🎃🐸

 ## 📈 GitHub Stats
 <div style="display: flex; justify-content: space-evenly; align-items: center;">
   <img src="https://github-readme-stats.vercel.app/api?username=actiel001&show_icons=true&hide_title=true&hide=prs&count_private=true&include_all_commits=true&theme=radical" style="width: 48%; height: 200px; object-fit: cover;"/>